Eric Nestler, MD, PhD

 Director, The Friedman Brain Institute

-Dr. Eric J. Nestler is the Director of The Friedman Brain Institute, the Nash Family Professor and Chair of the Department of Neuroscience, Professor of Psychiatry, as well as, Professor Pharmacology and Systems Therapeutics.
+Dr. Eric J. Nestler is the Director of The Friedman Brain Institute, the Nash Family Professor and Chair of the Department of Neuroscience, Professor of Psychiatry, as well as, Interim Director of the MD-PhD Program.
 A renowned neuroscientist, molecular biologist and psychiatrist, Dr. Nestler’s work focuses on the molecular mechanisms of drug addiction and depression.

 Schahram Akbarian, MD, PhD